Low-Frequency/Klipper-Git-Backup/README.md

 # How does it work?

-This script runs when your Pi starts.
+This script runs when your Pi starts, or if configured even on a set timeschedule.
 It waits for network connection and then pushes a backup to your specified locations.
 Every action is logged and the output gets sent to the terminal.
 This way you always know what fails, or has failed in the past.

 It even has log rotation implemented, so it doesn't eat up the precious space for your gcodes :wink: